decretist/Gratian/papers/working/main.md

 We've now reached the final stage of the three-way comparison between the case statements, the first-recension _dicta_, and the second-recension _dicta_.
-We are now using the 51 most frequent words on our function list instead of the 53 most frequent words, having commented out "_an_" and "_si_".
-And even without "_an_" and "_si_", PC1 still explains 10.7% of the total variation between the samples, down slightly from 11.1%.
-PC2 still explains 6.9% of the total variation between the samples, down slightly from 7.2%.
+We are now using the 49 most frequent words on our function list instead of the 51 most frequent words, having commented out "_an_" and "_si_".
+And even without "_an_" and "_si_", PC1 still explains 10.5% of the total variation between the samples, down slightly from 11.2%.
+PC2 still explains 7.3% of the total variation between the samples.
 So, even controlling for genre, the distance between the case statements and the _dicta_---both first- and second-recension---is still quite striking.

 To turn to the other interesting aspect of the three-way comparison, you'll note that the second-recension _dicta_ in blue cluster